Doing the D of E but not pitched a tent before? We show you how to pitch a D of E Tent in four simple steps.

 - Inner Tent.

 On most tents, you insert the tent poles into the flysheet (the outer waterproof part of the tent) to pitch it, then insert the inner tent.
 However, on some tents, you do the opposite and insert the poles to the inner tent, then secure the flysheet over the top.

-It’s essential to understand which type of tent you have before starting to pitch.
+It's essential to understand your tent type before starting to pitch.